johngray-git/cis-92/README.md

 kubectl delete -f deployment/<br />
 helm uninstall postgres<br/><br />

+Optional: Remember to remove the persistentvolumeclaim if desired.
+The simplest way is to use k9s.

 When in doubt the command helm list will display the running charts.

  Note: _The PostgresSQL database install via helm will allocate an eight Gig Persistent<br/>